Photos show North Korea expanding uranium enrichment plant

 North Korea calls the Yongbyon complex “the heart” of its nuclear program.
 During a summit with then-President Donald Trump in early 2019, North Korean leader Kim Jong Un offered to dismantle the entire complex if he was given major sanctions relief.
 But the Americans rejected Kim’s proposal because they viewed it as a limited denuclearization step.

-U.S. and South Korean experts speculate North Korea is covertly running multiple other uranium-enrichment plants.
+Some U.S. and South Korean experts speculate North Korea is covertly running at least one additional uranium-enrichment plant.
 In 2018, a top South Korean official told parliament that North Korea was estimated to have already manufactured up to 60 nuclear weapons as well.

+Estimates on how many nuclear weapons North Korea can add every year vary, ranging from six to as much as 18 bombs.

 In the past week, North Korea launched both ballistic and cruise missiles toward the sea in tests seen as an effort to diversity its missile forces and strengthen its attack capability on South Korea and Japan, where a total of 80,000 American troops are based.
 Experts say both types of missiles could be armed with nuclear warheads.